Eternal derby of Bulgarian football: Venues

 During the years, all the matches between Levski and CSKA were held at a neutral venue, in most cases at the Vasil Levski National Stadium.
 During the 2000s the clubs started to play their eternal derby matches at their own stadiums Georgi Asparuhov and Balgarska Armia but soon they decided to move the matches between them back to the National Stadium because of its higher capacity and the damages done on club stadiums by the visiting supporters.

 Only once in the history of the Eternal derby it was held outside Sofia – in 1991, Levski won the Bulgarian Cup quarter-final 2–0 in a match that was played at Tundzha Stadium in Yambol.

-Summary of results

-Note: All matches that have finished with a win after extra time are represented as a win for the respective club.
-All matches that have finished with a penalty shoot-out are represented as draws with the final score after 120 minutes.